 5. Nutrish Premium Wet Dog Food Variety Pack

-Nutrish Premium Wet Dog Food Variety Pack provides three different recipes inspired by home cooking, with no corn, wheat, soy, or artificial preservatives.
-It's a solid choice for those who want to offer their small dog a more natural, home-style meal.
+Nutrish Premium Wet Dog Food Variety Pack features three recipes made with real chicken or beef and no corn, wheat, soy, or artificial flavors.
+It's a strong choice for those prioritizing ingredient quality and variety.

 - No corn, wheat, or soy